 upon arrival.
 Please do not have the test done in your home country

 before departing for the U.S., as we cannot accept

 these results.
 Click here for a letter from the Hope Health Center about the TB test.

 If your insurance is not valid in the United States, or if you do not have health insurance, you are required to purchase the Student Insurance Plan.
 The annual premium is $1,392.
-If you need to purchase the Student Insurance Plan, please click here to be directed to the site to purchase the plan.
+The description of benefits and exclusions of the Student Insurance Plan can be found here.